 My work is inspired by trees, their forms, their history and the influence that humans, animals and natural processes have in shaping them; in the way they provide a solid representation of time.
 Old trees are time made wood.

 Early on in life I learned a respect and appreciation for wood as a material from my wood-turner father and as a maker myself through my 3D design degree, but writers and campaigners like Oliver Rackham, Richard Mabey and Ted Green have taught me to look beyond the immediate appearance of trees towards the historical and cultural stories their forms represent.

+Trees are constantly engaged in a dialogue with their surroundings, with the ground they grow in, the prevailing weather, the other plants, animals and people that live alongside them and there are physical clues in their forms that provide a record of that dialogue.
 Similarly, my drawing process is one of dialogue – it is a record of the interaction between the artist and the subject, the eye and the tree, the hand, the paper and the mark making tool.
 As John Berger says, a drawing of a tree is not just a tree, but ‘a tree being looked at’.

 Ultimately my aim is to make art which encourages us to really look at trees, to acknowledge and appreciate them as life forms which are a vastly different to, but no less important than ours, and to reflect on our own lives having learned from them.